 Fabrication and Welding Apprentice

-A welding and fabrication firm based in Roborough, Plymouth are looking to take on a new welding apprentice to join their large experienced team.
-The chosen individual will be working towards a level 2 fabrication and welding qualification with the possibility of progressing on to the level 3 apprenticeship and securing long term employment.
+A welding and fabrication firm based in Torpoint are looking to take on a new welding apprentice to join their small but experienced team.

 The Apprentice’s Role

-The jobs and products that the apprentice will help with include fencing, fire escapes staircases balconies, balustrades railings, gates and grills.
-This involves loading up materials and tools for site work plus preparing steel work at the workshop.
-Some ground works are necessary as well as tidying up once the job is completed.
+The jobs and products that the apprentice will be involved in will include steel structural frames, railings, walkways, fencing and gantries.
+This will involve loading up materials and tools for site work plus preparing steel work at the workshop.
+Some ground works are necessary as well as tidying up once the job is done.
+The apprentice will also assist with keeping the workshop tidy and helping out with any other general workshop duties.

-Working Hours: The required working hours will be 8am to 5pm, Monday to Friday.
+Working Hours: You will be working 8am to 5pm, Monday to Friday.

-Wages: £140.00 per week, based on a 40 hour week.
+Wages: £140.00 per week.
 Any additional hours worked over the 40 hours per week, will be paid at the national minimum wage depending on age.

 Holiday: 28 days holiday entitlement, including bank holidays, will be paid each year during the course of your apprenticeship.

-On completion of your level 2 qualification in fabrication and welding you will have the opportunity to progress onto a level 3 apprenticeship and secure long term employment.
+On completion of your level 2 qualification in fabrication and welding there will be an opportunity to progress onto a level 3 qualification and long term employment.

-You must have a very good work ethic and a proven aptitude for engineering in general.
-A good understanding of how to adhere to written and verbal instructions is important as well as creating components from these.
+You must have a very good work ethic and a proven aptitude for welding and engineering in general.
+A good understanding of how to understand written and verbal instructions is important as well as creating components from these.

-You must be honest, reliable and have a proven interest in the engineering trade, with a genuine desire to learn and develop in this exciting role.
+You must be honest, reliable and have a natural interest in welding and fabrication.

 Qualifications required for this role include GCSE’s grades D or above in Maths and English, or equivalent qualifications.